jcorne24/ECE-445-Notebook-/DriverFatigueSystem_WeeklyLog.md

 <img width="392" alt="Image" src="https://github.com/user-attachments/assets/d7d7afc0-b58b-4ffe-89ff-bc853396bab3" />

+We begin to seek out parts from the ECE building and using our project funds to outsource on Amazon the items unavailable to us in the building.

 Week 2 Feb 17 - 21 | Project Proposal Review + Inital Design Stage
 ===================================================================